-By Jeff van Reenen MSc MFDAP, ATP Manager, Priory Chelmsford
+By Jeff van Reenen (MSc MFDAP), Addiction Treatment Programme Manager, Priory Hospital Chelmsford.

 Nothing can be as controversial or cause more concern than issues that arise around mobile phone or computer use for the patient who is in treatment for addictive behavioural problems.
-At The Priory Hospital Chelmsford ATP (Addiction Treatment Program) Unit our patients must submit their phones for safekeeping until after week 1 and phone accessibility is then only permitted after therapy hours thereafter.
-No Laptops, i-Pads, PCs or computer games are allowed at any stage during primary treatment.
+At Priory Hospital Chelmsford, our Addiction Treatment Programme patients must submit their phones for safekeeping until after week one and phone accessibility is then only permitted after therapy hours thereafter.
+No laptops, iPads, PCs or computer games are allowed at any stage during primary treatment.

-However, a separate major research paper found when Facebook was used as a control for loneliness there were declines in subjective well-being.
-According to these authors the individual needs to develop a sense of self-acceptance, integrate a positive adult identity and that there is a need to develop intimate relationships in order to achieve a true sense of well-being.
-This cannot be done through computer, internet or mobile phone connection alone.
+However, a separate major research paper found that when Facebook was used as a control for loneliness, there were declines in subjective wellbeing, highlighting that social media can have a negative impact.
+According to these authors, the individual needs to develop a sense of self-acceptance, integrate a positive adult identity and develop intimate relationships in order to achieve a true sense of wellbeing.
+This cannot be done through a computer, internet or mobile phone connection alone.

-Is this "digital detox" then really necessary and beneficial for patients who are in recovery with a mental health condition?
+Is this 'digital detox' then really necessary and beneficial for patients who are in recovery with mental health conditions?
 Certainly it's important to define why a digital detox may or may not have merit but one should start off by defining the context in which the patient and therapist enter this agreement.
 There may be a necessity to simply have a break from the everyday stress, clutter and anxiety as well as pressure that could arise from constant and continued use of digital and internet devices.
 It would seem to make sense to just have a break wherein you give yourself time to readjust and connect with yourself, not being distracted by the world around you.

-In our case at Priory Chelmsford, when it comes to the treatment of addictive dysfunctional behaviour through our 28 day inpatient programme, a digital detox becomes critical for a number of reasons.
-A research paper this author wrote on how Social Networking Sites impact on recovery and subjective well-being for gay drug addicts in early recovery found that:
+In our case at Priory Hospital Chelmsford, when it comes to the treatment of addictive dysfunctional behaviour through our 28-day inpatient programme, a digital detox becomes critical for a number of reasons.
+A research paper that this author wrote on how social networking sites impact on recovery and subjective wellbeing for gay drug addicts in early recovery found that:

-This fits into our treatment philosophy here at Priory Chelmsford where patients on our Addiction Treatment Programme (ATP) are strongly encouraged to spend time with each other between and after programme scheduled activities and these social interactions between peers are an important part of the treatment process.
+This fits into our treatment philosophy here at Priory Hospital Chelmsford where patients on our Addiction Treatment Programme are strongly encouraged to spend time with each other between and after scheduled activities; these social interactions between peers are an important part of the addiction treatment process.
 The group is the primary medium of treatment.
-A "safe", supportive, non-judgmental atmosphere of unconditional acceptance encourages self-disclosure, promotes self-esteem and facilitates changes in attitude and behaviour.
-The group setting provides a context for interpersonal learning and nurtures "connectedness" with others, directly opposing the social and emotional isolation commonly associated with addictive behaviours.
-Our therapeutic process promotes and encourages the development of intimate and authentic relationships necessary for well-being and thus recovery and which may be lacking according to various research in the digital and mobile phone domains.
+A safe, supportive, non-judgemental atmosphere of unconditional acceptance encourages self-disclosure, promotes self-esteem and facilitates changes in attitude and behaviour.
+The group setting provides a context for interpersonal learning and nurtures connectedness with others, directly opposing the social and emotional isolation commonly associated with addictive behaviours.
+Our therapeutic process promotes and encourages the development of intimate and authentic relationships necessary for wellbeing and thus recovery, and which may be lacking according to various research in the digital and mobile phone domains.